 For more information about G.L.
-Breedon, his books, to follow his blog, or to sign up for his mailing list to receive updates on the status of the next episode, free short stories, and other interesting things, please visit: Kosmosaicbooks.com
+Breedon, his books, to follow his blog, or to sign up for his mailing list to receive updates on the status of the next novel, free short stories, and other interesting things please visit: Kosmosaicbooks.com

 You can also follow G.L.
-Breedon on Facebook, Twitter, or Google+.
+Breedon on Facebook or Twitter.